-Example: You want her to use Dr. Britt Baker D.M.D.
-Role Model Super Power, so you turn a Revolutin in your resource row face down to pay the cost.
-You could have also discarded a Revolution (or a Left Tunnel Special Location) from your hand to generate the.
+Example: You want Kingpin to use his Criminal Mastermind Super Power (shown on page 17), so you turn an Academy in your resource row face down to pay the Ocost.
+You could have also discarded a Academy (or a Fisk Tower Special Location) from your hand to generate the Oc.